kitnil/awesome/README.md

 ## Nix

+- [nixpkgs-wayland](https://github.com/colemickens/nixpkgs-wayland) - nixpkgs-wayland is an overlay for sway and other wlroots-related Wayland tools
 - [nixos-org-configurations](https://github.com/NixOS/nixos-org-configurations) - NixOS configurations for nixos.org and its servers
 - [nixpkgs-channels](https://github.com/NixOS/nixpkgs-channels) - Nixpkgs/NixOS branches that track the Nixpkgs/NixOS channels
 - [home-manager](https://github.com/rycee/home-manager) - Manage a user environment using Nix